TruStory/truchain/docs/spec/staking/README.md

 }
 ```

-Staking via `CreateArgumentMsg` and `AgreeAgrumentMsg` should fail validation if the creator has already staked over 66% of their total trustake within a 7-day rolling period.
+Staking via `CreateArgumentMsg` and `AgreeArgumentMsg` should fail validation if the creator has already staked over 66% of their total trustake within a 7-day rolling period.

 ## Block Triggers